mdhelomme/MDEF/docs/term3/18-Prototyping2.md

 It was very interesting to listen about how she engaged live coding in such interdisciplinary installations, such a embodiement, dance and art.

 ALGOPOLIS 2022: different approaches to live coding.
 This is a project which uses coding for live music and visuals.

+### **Blender and Python***

+Today we learned how to use the python API inside Blender.
+We learned how the object in programming refers to a set of properties, which allowed for manipulation within tblocks of code.